Wendy Reinke, Ph.D., Co-Director (School Psychology)

 Crystal Lewis, Director of Data Strategy

 Crystal currently oversees all things data at the MPSI and focuses her time on building capacity around data management, documentation, and data sharing.
 She also provides support for data analysis, visualization, and building feedback reports for schools.
-She holds a Master’s degree in Public Policy from the University of Minnesota and has been with the MPC team since 2013.
+She holds a Master’s degree in Public Policy from the University of Minnesota and has been with the MPSI team since 2013.
 Expertise: Data Management and Data Strategy

 Marcus Petree, Senior Research Manager